oAGoulart/dot86/docs/index.md

 #### 8-bits ModR/M value

-The ModR/M byte is used to determine the operands of some instructions, those that don't use the ModR/M byte either have a fixed register as operand number one or they do not interact with the `reg_file` and `ram` components.
+The ModR/M byte is used to determine the operands of some instructions, those that don't use the ModR/M byte either have a fixed register as operand number one or they do not interact with the `reg_file` and `ra_mem` components.
 This byte is composed of the following fields:

 <div class="data">
   <div class="bit two">